Pikey Peak Trek

 Along with natural beauty, the beautiful manmade monasteries and gompas will also astound you.
 You get the opportunity to learn the norms, values, and traditions of the people living in these regions.

-Your journey begins as you fly or drive to Phaplu, and from there, trek to Pikey peak.
+Your journey begins as you fly or drive to Phaplu, and from there, trek to Pikey Peak.
 After reaching Pikey Peak, you trek to Dahap and end your journey as you drive back to Kathmandu.

 Best time to trek in Pikey Peak